 Class Shch in its basic version remained in production until 1918 and total output was 1910 examples from eight factories: Kharkovskiy (437), Nevskiy (362), Putilovskiy (341), Brianskiy (270), Luganskiy (247), Sormovskiy (182), Kolomenskiy (25) and Nikolayevskiy (10).
 Of these, 110 went to the Russian army as a part of the strategic reserve – many of them served in the Polish territory during the initial stages of WWI.
 Attempts were made to improve economy, much due to the persistence of Shchukin, eager to save his brainchild.
 In 1909 a variant running on superheated steam, with a single-expansion engine, was proposed; four examples were built by Kharkovskiy and four by Sormovskiy (the latter with Notkin-type superheater), but due to modest superheater area steam temperature was low and improvement only marginal.
 In 1912 these engines were classed ShChP (ЩП – capital upper letter).
 Between 1912 and 1915, Brianskiy built 95 similar locomotives, but with drivers reduced in diameter from 1300 to 1230 mm; they were classed Shchp (Щп – small upper letter).
 Shchch (Щч) of 1914 was in turn a version with a compound engine (high-pressure cylinder diameter increased to 540 mm) and steam superheating.
 Fifteen were ordered from Putilovskiy in 1915, but due to war restrictions production started only in 1918; total output was just fifteen examples and last of them were completed in 1924.
 This ended the production of this class, at 2028 engines in all.
 Performance of the Shchch was substantially better than its predecessors, but the machine was not entirely successful, mainly due to problems with valve seals.
 Nevertheless, between 1927 and 1934 about 300 engines running on saturated steam were brought up to this standard during overhauls.
 More radical reconstructions, proposed in the USSR even after WWII, were only experimental.
 Last engine of this type, Shch.2022, was withdrawn in the USSR in 1961.
 Most probably some served for a few more years as stationary boilers.

 The exact number of these engines taken over by Polish railways after WWI is not known.
 All were in a poor condition and their repairs – including, of course, conversion to the 1435 mm track – extended well into 1930s, which indicates that they were by no means badly needed.
 In 1926 they were classed Tr103.
 The highest service number known is Tr103-28, but it is almost sure that at no time there were twenty-eight Tr103s in service!
 This class included a single Shchp; some sources give that it was designated Tr103p – a particular blend of two designation systems – but most probably this was unofficial.
 Five were withdrawn before 1936, at least one going to industry.
 All engines of this type in the PKP service were assigned to the Wilno regional management, so in 1939 they fell into Soviet hands.
 They retained their Polish service numbers, written in Russian script.
 Eight were captured by Germans in 1941 and impressed into the Ostbahn service.
 One of them was withdrawn in 1943 and one fell into Soviet hands in 1944.
 The remaining six were re-numbered 56 4151 through 4156 in late 1944, some only formally.
 After the war, three went to DR, one to DB and one to Yugoslavia.
 Only Tr103-17 (DRG 56 4155) returned directly to PKP, but saw no service and was written off in 1946.
 Tr103-21 (DRG 56 4156) returned from Yugoslavia in 1949 and similarly saw no service.
 Finally, wrecks of Tr103-20 (DRG 56 4152) and Tr103-11 (DRG 56 4153) were returned by DR in January 1957 and immediately scrapped.
 All remaining ex-Polish Tr103s were kept by the Soviets, who considered them their property.
-The most mysterious locomotive of this class is Tr103-36.
-There exists a photo taken at the Fablok premises in July 1946, which undoubtedly shows this particular engine, in quite good condition (this photo was published in KMD vol. 2-3/2008).
+There exists a photo of the Tr103-26 (pre-war service number, original Russian number and manufacturer unknown) taken at the Fablok premises in July 1946.
+This photo was published in KMD vol. 2-3/2008 and again in SS vol. 145.
+The engine is in quite good overall condition, but cylinders and motion gear are missing.
 As it had been written off before 1936, it most probably had gone to some industrial establishment and survived the war there.
 According to Tadeusz Suchorolski, after withdrawal from service with PKP it was used as a stationary boiler at the Fablok premises.
 Be it as it was, it was not restored in service after WWII.
 To make the record complete, two Soviet engines of this type were taken over by Latvian railways LVD after WWI and designated Sn-501 and Sn-502 (this class included various freight locomotives with four driven axles).
 Their subsequent fate is unknown.

 Needless to say, not a single Tr103 has been preserved in Poland.
 And not a single example has survived from a vast fleet of Soviet Shchs.
 According to some Internet sources, a boiler and a tender have been found in Piter in Russia and there are even rumors of possible restoration, or rather reconstruction.
 It may be mentioned that Russian railway fans hold this type (nicknamed ‘Shchuka’, or pike, after class designation) in high esteem, as far as silhouette and general appearance are concerned.